adeolammy/Adebajo_Adewale.github.io/README.md

 A breakdown of sales performance across product categories (Men's and Women's Apparel, Footwear) using a comparative bar chart.
 Total Sales Trends

-A dynamic line graph displaying total sales trends over time, giving an overview of sales growth and consistency.
+A dynamic line graph displaying total sales, trends over time, giving an overview of sales growth and consistency.
 Interactive Slicers:
 The dashboard includes several filters for detailed analysis: